 - 100 g blueberries fresh

-- Mix the ground flax seeds with 9 tbsp of water and let them sit for about 5 minutes until they start gelling.
+- Mix the ground flax seeds with 9 tablespoon of water and let them sit for about 5 minutes until they start gelling.
 Combine the coconut cream with the cider vinegar in another bowl.

 - Add the sugar and flax seed mixture to a large bowl and beat together for a few minutes or until the mixture becomes very frothy.
 Add the remaining ingredients and gently mix together until very evenly combined.
 The cake batter will be quite thick.